jackatopolis/Supervised-ML-challenge/README.md

-# Supervised-ML-challenge
+# Predicting Credit Risk
 #### Jack Cohen

+* Used scikit-learn, Logistic Regression, Random Forest Classifier to predict credit risk of a loan.
+* Supervised Machine Learning
-Comments, explanation, and discussion can be found in the `Credit Risk Evaluator.ipynb`.
+* Comments, explanation, and discussion can be found in the `Credit Risk Evaluator.ipynb`.